Last Updated on

 Mark Leary, a social psychologist who researches self-esteem in the context of evolutionary psychology, also contributed a theory of self-esteem to the literature.

 The Sociometer Theory suggests that self-esteem is an internal gauge of the degree to which one is included vs. excluded by others (Leary, 2006).
 This theory rests on the conception of self-esteem as an internal individual perception of social acceptance and rejection.

 There is some strong evidence for the accuracy and applicability of this theory.
 For example, studies have shown that the outcomes of events on people’s self-esteem generally match up with their assumptions about how the same events would cause other people to accept or reject them (Leary, Tambor, Terdal, & Downs, 1995).

-In addition, Leary and colleagues found that the ratings of participants in their study concerning how included they felt were paralleled by ratings of their self-esteem.
 Finally, evidence shows that social exclusion based on personal characteristics decreases self-esteem (Leary et al., 1995).

 The Importance of Self-Confidence

 “Trust thyself: every heart vibrates to that iron string.”- Ralph Waldo Emerson

 Regardless of which theory you may personally subscribe to, the outcomes of high self-confidence are generally agreed upon by researchers.

 A broad review of the correlates of self-esteem found that high self-esteem is associated with better health, better social lives, protection against mental disorders and social problems, healthy coping, and mental well-being (Mann, Hosman, Schaalma, & de Vries, 2004).